 Ascot was a state league 1st div (premier) team at that time but were losing their ground to baseball and they did not have a junior base.
 Kalamunda had juniors, an amateur team and a ground.

 The new Hartfield complex was being built and FUSC became part of the premises with our own clubroom.

-All the lighting that started with some Forrestfield volunteers erecting 2 poles with 2 small rectangle lights close to Hale road.
+All the lighting started with Forrestfield volunteers erecting 2 poles with 2 small rectangle lights close to Hale road.
 Those lights have long been replaced and 2018 will another improvement thanks to a $200k grant from Stephen Price MLA member for Forrestfield and the Department of Sport and Recreation.

 The crest of The Club is a composite of the historic background of Ascot Soccer Club and Kalamunda United Soccer Club, the principal features being a lion rampant, a black swan, the Kalamunda Shire emblem (the Leschenaultia flower), and a representation of the three major hills – Kalamunda Hill, Gooseberry Hill and Lesmurdie Hill.

 2015: The club was promoted from State Division 2.